Heroes-Profile/heroesprofile/README.md

 PHP - PHP can be installed in different ways.
 If you do not currently have PHP installed, use google to find the best method for you.

-MySQL - MySQL can be installed in different ways.
+MySQL 8.4 - MySQL can be installed in different ways.
 If you do not currently have MySQL installed, use google to find the best method for you.
+The Docker setup uses MySQL 8.4.

 Optional - A visual tool for looking at the database and data is suggested.
-MySql Workbench is our preference - https://www.mysql.com/products/workbench/
+We use [DBeaver](https://dbeaver.io/) (MySQL Workbench does not work well with MySQL 8.4).

 In addition to creating the environment yourself, there are also a lot of different tools that can pull together all the dependencies for you.
 Homestead is an example, or our docker instructions referenced above.